 What Is a Certified Check?

-Get the facts on the various kinds of certified funds
+Various kinds of certified funds

 When buying something expensive or important (for example, a home or an automobile which requires the exchange of a title), you might be asked to pay with a certified check.
 But other forms of certified funds might also be accepted as payment.
 Learn about the variety of certified funds available with this review.